WaleedKhan94/backend_project/README.md

 ## This is a backend project

-### Always always always rep db connection in either try/catch or .then - Hitesh sir
+### Always always always rep db connection in either try/catch - Hitesh sir

-### Database is always in the other continent.
+### Database is always in the other continent. - Hitesh Sir